freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

-Backing Up and Restoring Servers
+Backing up and restoring servers
 ================================

 Maintaining regular backups helps guard against data loss and hardware failure.
-Having a recent backup will allow you to redeploy SecureDrop without changing onion URLs, recreating journalist accounts, or losing previous submissions from sources.
+Having a recent backup will allow you to redeploy SecureDrop without changing onion addresses, recreating journalist accounts, or losing previous submissions from *Sources*.

 .. note:: Only the *Application Server* is backed up and restored, including
           historical submissions and both *Source Interface* and *Journalist Interface* URLs.
 The *Monitor Server* needs to be configured from scratch in the event of a hardware migration.

-Minimizing Disk Use
+Minimizing disk use
 -------------------

 Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored submissions over Tor, the process can take a long time.

-Encouraging journalists to regularly delete older, unneeded submissions from the *Journalist Interface* will save time and improve reliability when doing backups.
+Encouraging *Journalists* to regularly delete older, unneeded submissions from the *Journalist Interface* will save time and improve reliability when doing backups.

-.. tip:: Although it varies, the average throughput of an onion service is
+.. tip:: Although it varies, the average throughput of an *Onion Service* is
          about 3 Mbps, or roughly 90 minutes for 2GB.
 Plan your backup and restore accordingly.